huruifeng/huruifeng.github.io/README.md

 # Jekyll Instagram Portfolio Theme

-Clean, minimalistic and responsive portfolio theme for Jekyll powered by Bootstrap 4.
+Clean, minimalistic and responsive portfolio theme for Jekyll powered by bootstrap 4.
 For the portfolio section is used Instagram widget, but you can easily update it with another content source.

 ## Live Demo